LMNonlinear/HarMNqEEG/readme.md

 'neuroscan Colombia'
 'nvx136 Russia'

-The data is available [here](https://doi.org/10.7303/syn26712979 "Data on synapse"), extract data folder to the root of the repository.
+The data is available on Synapse https://doi.org/10.7303/syn26712979, extract data folder to the root of the repository.
 The data include:

 1. **example**:
    a.
 BarbadosMalnutrition contains the cross-spectrum tensor of Barbados 1978 malnutrition dataset [2] which got by running **the data_gatherer.m**